 Oil paint as a means of depicting the status of the individuals who commissioned the work3

-only twenty or thirty old masters depict a woman as herself rather than as a subject of male idealisation2
+"Only 20 or 30 old masters depict a woman as herself rather than as a subject of male idealization."2

 Through reproduction an painting's modern context is severed from that which existed at the time of its making1